ayoub-echchamali/sclng-backend-rendu/README.md

 ## Introduction
 This is the submission that answers the Scanlingo hard skill test.
 The goal from this test is to create a REST API that can deliver the last 100 public repositories hosted on github.com.

+`
+Note: to use the full features of the solution, it is recommended to add a config.json file containing a github issued authorization token.
+This helps lift the rate limiting from 60 to 5000.
+See notes section at the end of file.
+`

+Since the endpoint is public and doesn't rely on user session, it can be cached to avoid spamming the github api in case of heavy traffic.

+This enables the API to answer as many users as possible simultaneously, limited only by network speed.

+Read the pdf reports to see the performance achieved with this implementation.

+Two reports have been generated thanks to postman, one that tests the `/publicGithubRepos` alone, with 40 users.
+With a rate limit of 5000 calls/hour, the tests run smothly for about 3 minutes before reaching the limit.

+The second report, runs multiple types of queries (classic one, with one language filter, with multiple languages filter) for each user, this time their number has been reduced to 20.
+The test runs smoothly for about a minute.

+There could be further features possible to optimize the cache and by consequence the performance, such as:
+- cache sharing between endpoints, so that filters can be applied to unfiltered query too
+- if two or more requests come simultaneously, and cache is invalidated, wait for cache revalidation and then answer both requests.

 # Project Contents

 ## api